ahmedWakil/SnakeGame/README.md

 ```
 java -jar <Path to directory>/Snake.jar
 ```
- You must have working installation of java for this to work properly.
+You must have a working installation of java for this to work properly.